Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Axes

+- **Description:** The Inferno Berserker combines the raw destructive power of Fire with the brutal force of Axes, creating a fierce and relentless warrior.
+Wielding axes that burn with searing flames, this class excels at unleashing fiery chaos in melee combat.
+Inferno Berserkers are known for their aggressive fighting style, capable of dealing devastating fire-infused blows that ignite the battlefield and overwhelm their enemies with raw heat and power.
+- **Abilities:**
+  - **Flame Cleave:** The Inferno Berserker swings their axe in a wide arc, sending out a wave of fire that burns enemies in its path.
+This ability deals both physical and fire damage, leaving enemies with lingering burns.
+  - **Blazing Charge:** Enraged with fire, the Berserker charges forward, igniting everything in their way.
+This attack closes the distance between them and their target while setting nearby foes ablaze.
+  - **Molten Fury:** With each swing of their axe, the Inferno Berserker builds up heat, increasing their damage output.
+As the heat reaches its peak, their attacks explode into molten eruptions, dealing heavy area-of-effect fire damage.
+  - **Scorched Earth:** The Inferno Berserker slams their axe into the ground, creating a fiery shockwave that scorches the terrain.
+Enemies caught in the radius are burned, and the ground remains alight, causing ongoing damage to those who stand in it.
+  - **Infernal Rage:** The ultimate ability allows the Inferno Berserker to enter a fiery rage, greatly increasing their attack speed and fire damage.
+During this state, every attack causes fire explosions, making them a whirlwind of flame and destruction.
+- **Combat Style:** The Inferno Berserker thrives on aggressive, close-quarters combat, using their axes to deliver powerful fire-infused strikes.
+They excel at dealing high burst damage and overwhelming enemies with a relentless barrage of fiery attacks.
+Their abilities allow them to control the battlefield with flames, making them a force of chaotic destruction.
+- **Regard:** Inferno Berserkers are both feared and respected for their volatile nature and unparalleled offensive power.
+Their ability to combine the brutal force of their axes with the devastating heat of fire makes them formidable in battle.
+Though they often sacrifice defense for pure aggression, their raw destructive potential ensures that they are a force to be reckoned with on the front lines.

 <!-- Fire + Bows = Ember Archer -->

 ### Ember Archer

 Fire + Bows

+- **Description:** The Ember Archer blends the precision of a Bow with the destructive heat of Fire, creating a ranged combatant who shoots arrows ignited with intense flames.
+Known for their ability to set the battlefield ablaze from a distance, Ember Archers excel at long-range damage, raining fiery arrows upon their enemies and engulfing entire areas in flames.
+- **Abilities:**
+  - **Flame Arrow:** The Ember Archer fires a flaming arrow that ignites upon impact, dealing fire damage and setting the target ablaze.
+The fire spreads to nearby enemies, causing burn damage over time.
+  - **Blazing Volley:** Unleashing a rapid volley of arrows, the Ember Archer blankets a large area with fiery projectiles.
+Each arrow explodes on contact, leaving patches of fire that continue to burn for a short time.
+  - **Phoenix Shot:** The Archer fires a special arrow imbued with the essence of a phoenix.
+Upon hitting its target, it explodes into a burst of flames and summons a fiery bird that circles the battlefield, dealing continuous fire damage to enemies in its path.
+  - **Inferno Rain:** The Ember Archer launches several arrows into the sky, which then fall as fiery meteors, engulfing the battlefield in a rain of fire.
+This ability creates a large area-of-effect firestorm that deals damage over time.
+  - **Scorching Precision:** The ultimate ability allows the Ember Archer to focus their fire magic into a single, powerful shot.
+This shot pierces through enemies, exploding on impact and leaving a trail of fire that ignites everything it touches.
+- **Combat Style:** The Ember Archer specializes in long-range fire attacks, using their bow to ignite enemies and control the battlefield with burning arrows.
+They focus on precise, high-damage shots that spread fire across multiple targets, making them experts at both direct and area-of-effect damage from a safe distance.
+- **Regard:** Ember Archers are admired for their ability to control and manipulate fire from afar, raining destruction upon their enemies without getting close to the heat of battle.
+Their mastery over both the bow and fire makes them versatile and deadly, able to shape the battlefield to their advantage with fiery precision.

 <!-- Fire + Clubs = Flamebreaker -->